Files-11: VMS

+with Execute permission rather than Extend permission.

-The "system" access applies to any user whose UIC group code is less than or equal to the SYSGEN parameter MAXSYSGROUP (typically 8, or 10 octal) (for example the SYSTEM user); "owner" and "group" apply to the owner of the file and that user's user group, and "world" applies to any other user.
+The "system" access applies to any user whose UIC group number is less than or equal to the system parameter MAXSYSGROUP (typically 8, or 10 octal).
 There is also a fifth permission bit, "Control", which is used to determine access to change file metadata such as protection.
 This group cannot be set explicitly; it is always set for System and Owner, and never for Group or World.

-UIC-based access control is also affected by four system privileges, which allow users holding them to override access controls:
+file security is also affected by four system privileges, which allow users holding them to override access controls: